spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

   Regular exceptions that are not thrown using `iterator.throw` have complete stack traces, so only yield points will suffer.

-* **level 2**: stack traces are never correct

-  In this category: `promiseish.js`.
-Unfortunately if special care is not taken to preserve a stack trace, it will not be preserved and the promise library `when` doesn't do that.
+  Some solutions that aren't generator based are also in this category, namely `promiseish.js` and `async.js`.
+When a library handles errors for you, the callback stack trace will not be preserved unless special care is taken to preserve it. `async` and `when` don't do that.

-* **level 3**: stack traces are correct with native modules
+* **level 2**: stack traces are correct with native modules

   Bruno Jouhier's generator based solution [galaxy](//github.com/bjouhier/galaxy) is in this category.
 It has a native companion module called